 - An up-to-date list of publications, set out in accordance with the conventions of the relevant academic discipline.

-- Work in progress or completed but not yet published, including proofs and pre-prints, must not be included;
+- Work in progress but not yet completed must not be included;

 - Copies of publications must not be included.